enbility/ship-go/analysis-docs/detailed-analysis/IMPROVEMENT_SUGGESTIONS.md

 - Documented timeout behavior rationale for security compliance
 - Refactored duplicate test code to use actual production functions
 - Enhanced test coverage for validation scenarios
+- Added section 5.4 Static Analysis and Linting - all 11 issues resolved

 ### 2025-07-09
 - Updated implementation score from 8.5/10 to 8.7/10 based on TODO resolution and security improvements